One $300 registration lets a child play 12 sports over 10 months in one location.

 This autumn, the recreation department of the town of Antigonish, Nova Scotia is launching a new multisport pilot program for kindergarten and Grade 1 children.
 The purpose is to develop early physical literacy through a wide variety of sports and activities — and make it easy for parents.

-The program’s promotional poster says it all: Antigonish wants to help all kids reach their potential through sport.
+The program’s website says it all: Antigonish wants to help kids reach their potential through sport.

 Antigonish is doing it by introducing every child to the following sports and activities: